 Student Services and Amenities Fee (SSAF) rates are determined by the Australian Government and set on an annual basis.

-This includes exchange students (i.e. RMIT students studying at an overseas institution with which RMIT has a formal reciprocal agreement).
+This includes students studying in the Free TAFE and JobTrainer initiatives, where the Victorian State Government covers some or all of a student’s tuition fees, and outbound exchange students who remain enrolled at RMIT (i.e. RMIT students studying at an overseas institution with which RMIT has a formal reciprocal agreement).

-If you are unsure about whether you are required to pay the fee, please contact RMIT Connect.
+If you are unsure about whether you are required to pay the fee, please view your student invoice or your online account in Enrolment Online.

 How much will you be charged?